 How will the VAT return process change under Making Tax Digital?

 The software relevant landlords and agents use must be able to keep and maintain the records outlined in the regulations, prepare VAT returns using the information in the digital records, and use the API platform to communicate with HMRC.

-A full list of relevant making tax digital software for landlords and agents is available on the government's website.
+A full list of relevant MTD software for landlords and agents is available on the government's website.
 If these systems are in place with up-to-date digital records, the VAT-return information will be automatically collected for the business to validate and confirm submission to HMRC.

 Are any businesses exempt from the new regulations?